 - Give babies wooden toys to play with.

-- Eat minimal processed food, which is invariably stored in plastic containers.
+- Eat minimal processed food, which is invariably has been stored in plastic containers.

-A few simple measures like this could make a big difference to the amount of synthetic, environmental oestrogens that you, your children and grandchildren are exposed to.
+These simple measures like this could make a big difference to the amount of harmful chemicals like BPA that you, your children and grandchildren are exposed to.